 What makes Cherish so remarkable is that no one entity, group, or individual could have made it possible alone.
 This land belongs to all of us and it takes all of us to care for it.
 This first disbursement is historic and gratifying.
 But we are even more excited for our children and grandchildren to look back on this day 40 or 50 years from now and see how this first project was really just the tip of the iceberg.

 Cherish Wisconsin Outdoors Fund impacts three priority State Natural Areas

 Scroll through the box below to learn the details.
-CLICK HERE to view the presentation in full-screen mode.
+CLICK HERE to learn more about the projects.